 Continued climate change will amplify the magnitude of these extreme events, thereby necessitating a comprehensive strategy to support growth in the Calgary Metropolitan Region.
 Physical evidence within the South Saskatchewan Basin points to continued overall decline in average flows within the Calgary Metropolitan Region watersheds, that threaten the overall security and quality of the water supply to existing license holders.

-Subsequently, all Calgary Metropolitan Region sub-basins are expected to experience some sub-basins are expected to experience some degree of water quantity constraints within the
+Subsequently, all Calgary Metropolitan Region sub-basins are expected to experience some degree of water quantity constraints within the